vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/05/021_shatrusenAtrAsanam/_index.md

 +++
 ## Comment
 ⌊Pādas 11 c, d and 12 a, b appear to be prose.⌋ Not found in Pāipp.
-Not noticed in Vāit.; quoted by Kāuç.
+Not noticed in Vāit.; quoted by Kāuś.
 (16. 2), in a battle-rite (next after the preceding hymn). *⌊Cf. extracts from Anukr. under h.
 20.⌋

 ## Translations